jondoesflow/mentalhealthcheckinpowerapp/README.md

 3. Choose "Mental Health" for the list name
 4. Associate the variables with the list columns

+In the App Start config, remember to change the phone numbers for your Occupational Health and Third Party Support (if you have one.
+They are currently set to 111111.

 TEST THE POWER APP